 The Nominating and Corporate Governance Committee believes that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements, being over 21 years of age, being able to serve for three years before reaching the retirement age of 79 and having the highest personal integrity and ethics.
 The Nominating and Corporate Governance Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the Company, demonstrated excellence in his or her field, having the ability to exercise sound business judgment, diversity and having the commitment to rigorously represent the long-term interests of the Company's stockholders.
 However, the Nominating and Corporate Governance Committee retains the right to modify these qualifications from time to time.
 Candidates for director nominees are reviewed in the context of the current composition of the Board, the operating requirements of the Company and the long-term interests of stockholders.
 In conducting this assessment, the Nominating and Corporate Governance Committee typically considers diversity, age, skills and such other factors as it deems appropriate, given the current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability.
 Although the Company does not have a formal policy governing diversity among directors, the Board strives to identify candidates with diverse backgrounds.
 The Board recognizes the value of overall diversity and considers members' and candidates' opinions, perspectives, personal and professional experiences, and backgrounds, including age, gender, race, ethnicity, and country of origin.
-Consistent with this objective, in July 2019 the Board appointed Dr. Gowen as a director.
 We believe that the judgment and perspectives offered by a diverse board of directors improves the quality of decision making and enhances our business performance.
+For additional information regarding the current composition of our Board, see "Election of Directors-Board Diversity Matrix."